 Your job is either to tell the interviewer more about you (this is for the evaluative interview) or to learn more about the college (the informational interview).

-In both instances, this discussion is taking place to serve your needs—either you’re going to aid your chances of getting in, or you are going to come away knowing a lot more about the college, which will absolutely help you when it comes time to make your final decision.
+In both instances, this discussion is taking place to serve your needs—either you’re going to help your chances of getting in, or you are going to come away knowing a lot more about the college, which will absolutely help you when it comes time to make your final decision.

 I recommend to my students that they prepare three stories ahead of time—key pieces that they want the listener to know.
 The stories should be authentic and seamless, which means you should practice talking about them.
 Having interviewed and worked with hundreds of students over the years, I promise you that somebody who comes to the table with interesting, well-told stories is like a unicorn—magical and glorious.

-Anticipate the common topics and questions
+Anticipate the common college interview questions and topics

-At Collegewise, we think that if you’re prepared to discuss the following questions, you’re ready for any college interview.
+I think that if you’re prepared to discuss the following questions, you’re ready for any college interview.

 Why do you want to attend our school?